henvic/henvic.github.io/content/posts/testing-go.md

 FAIL	github.com/henvic/exp	0.146s
 ```

-I wonder if developers using Testify often use require rather than assert because Testify always prints duplicated information.
+I wonder if developers using Testify often use require rather than assert just because Testify needlessly prints too many lines.

 Now, what if you want to skip fields or check dynamic data?
 What do you do?
 This is quite a common problem I often have to deal with.

-One strategy that I often see is to extract such fields you want to verify explicitly, and then your testing code becomes a wall of lousy assertion calls, like this:
+One strategy is to extract such fields you want to verify explicitly, and then your testing code becomes "a wall" of assertion calls, like this:

 ```go
 got := getAnimal("dog")